Quick facts about forming a New Mexico LLC

 How to file

-The easiest way to file articles of organization is online through the SOS web portal.
+The only way to file articles of organization is online through the NM SOS online filing portal or using an LLC registration service.
 You can fill in all of the required information, upload documents like the registered agent acceptance statement, pay the filing fee with a credit card, and receive confirmation all at once.

 Step 4: Create an operating agreement